When people think about investing in property, residential real estate is often what comes to mind.

 For obligation free advice on your investment property situation, contact the expert team at BMT on 1300 728 726.

-If you’re considering investing in commercial property or own commercial property that may require a refurbishment, the team at Future Fitouts can help by designing, building and managing the entire fitout process.
+If you’re considering investing in commercial property or already own property that is in need of a commercial fitout, the team at Future Fitouts can help by designing, building and managing the entire fitout process.
 As an added bonus, all Future Fitouts clients (past and current) are also eligible for a 10% discount off a BMT Tax depreciation report.

 Article provided by BMT Tax Depreciation.